My House Isn’t Perfect, and I Don’t Care - Baby Chick

 I have literally heard this sentence about a million times.
 At every playdate, dinner, and visit, for some reason, other moms feel that they need to give me an explanation as to why their house isn’t perfect or a spotless dwelling.
 Let me say you don’t need to explain anything!
 I think it is absolutely crazy that we moms feel the need to explain why our house isn’t perfect to other moms who already know exactly how hard it is to keep your home neat while raising kids, especially toddlers.

-I tend to be the type of parent that follows my kid around and cleans up after her.
+I tend to be the type of parent who follows my kid around and cleans up after her.
 Being in a disorganized, messy house totally freaks me out and annoys me.
-I am the type of person that wants everything perfect all the time and can’t concentrate or be productive when everything isn’t in order.
-I’ve found that it’s easier to try to keep my home tidy than it is to try to clean up everything once it’s in a disastrous state.
+I want everything perfect all the time and can’t concentrate or be productive when everything isn’t in order.
+I’ve found that it’s easier to try to keep my home tidy than to try to clean up everything once it’s in a disastrous state.

 There is always one room in my house that is pretty much always messy, usually the living room, where we spend much of our time during the day and in the evenings as a family.
 Despite my daughter having a well-stocked toy supply in her bedroom (and pretty much every other room), she rarely plays in the other spaces.
 She prefers the living room, and even though I’ve creatively hidden all that crap in decorative baskets and bins that look like an ottoman, it is safe to say that my living room could easily pass as a playroom most days.